packpack/packpack/README.md

   (bash, dash, zsh, etc.).
   The complicated one is Docker, please see the detailed guide on [docs.docker.com web-site][Docker Installation Guide].
+  Fedora / Red Hat users can also use `podman` with the `podman-docker` RPM.

 - Add RPM `spec` to `rpm/` folder of your git repository.
 The best way to create a new `spec` file for your product is to find an existing one for